Pediatric Clerkship (PC)

 Course Description

 In addition, students attend conferences, didactic sessions, and participate in rounding with the clinical team.
-Students also present an evidence-based case conference as part of their final grade.
+Students also present an evidence-based case conference to their peers.

 Course Objectives